chanakaeshan/web-based-POS-system/README.md

 ## Contact

-For more information or support, please get in touch with [chanakaeshan](https://github.com/chanakaeshan).
+For more information or support, please contact [chanakaeshan](https://github.com/chanakaeshan).